 A short-term Action Plan was submitted in June 2020 for implementation in 2020-21.
 Learn more about the early childhood actions steps in this plan and their connection to the Pathways Action Framework here.
 Due to the pandemic, some of these actions could not be accomplished in the 2021 fiscal year and have been incorporated into the Comprehensive Plan.

-The Comprehensive Plan outlines specific action steps to be implemented by the state and the State Board of Education over the next eight years to ensure every child in North Carolina has the opportunity to receive a sound, basic education by 2030.
+The Comprehensive Plan outlines specific action steps to be implemented by the state and the State Board of Education over the next eight years to ensure every child in North Carolina has the opportunity to receive a sound, basic education.
 It includes a timeframe for implementation, an estimate of needed resources in addition to current funding, and a proposal for monitoring implementation and assessing outcomes.
 The state and the State Board of Education commit to these goals, actions, and timeframes.

 One of the seven areas outlined in the Consent Order and Plan is specific to early childhood: